firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

 Repeat the same process, later, for your production domain (you can re-use the same consent screen if you want, but it's a good idea to separate the test clint from the prod client).

+## Local testing

+For local testing, to browse using http (instead of https) and to disable login (by default it's required) for the admin area, edit your `main - test` configuration and set the environment variable `LOCAL_DEVELOPMENT_MODE = True` (or set via command line before running the app).

 ## Depploy the app

 - [Enable Cloud Build](https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview) for your project (this requires you to associate your project to a billing account)
 - Run `gcloud --project=PROJECT-ID datastore indexes create index.yaml` to create the necessary indexes for datastore
 - Copy the `app.yaml` file to `data/app.yaml` (you can have several .yaml files for different environments/projects, so you can name the file accordingly) and set the client id and secret.
+- Run `mv data/myapp.yaml .; gcloud app deploy --project=myapp ./myapp.yaml; mv myapp.yaml data/`
+  - Note: if you specify the `app.yaml` file in a subfolder, it will deploy the contents of the subfolder where the yaml file is located, so I move the file (in my case `myapp.yaml`) in the app folder, deploy, then move it back to the data folder.
+  - If it's the first deployment, you will see a screen allowing you to choose the location where to host your app.
+Choose wisely, e.g. if you live in Europe, but your audience is reading your content mostly from USA, choose a location in the US. check alse several .yaml files for different environments/projects, so you can name the file accordingly) and set the client id and secret.
-- Run `mv data/pbworks.yaml .; gcloud app deploy --project=pbworks ./pbworks.yaml; mv pbworks.yaml data/`
+- Run `mv data/myapp.yaml .; gcloud app deploy --project=myapp ./myapp.yaml; mv myapp.yaml data/`
-  - Note: if you specify the `app.yaml` file in a subfolder, it will deploy the contents of the subfolder where the yaml file is located, so I move the file in the app folder, deploy, then move it back to the data folder.
+  - Note: if you specify the `app.yaml` file in a subfolder, it will deploy the contents of the subfolder where the yaml file is located, so I move the file (in my case `myapp.yaml`) in the app folder, deploy, then move it back to the data folder.
-  - If it's the first deployment, you will see a screen allowing you the location where to host your app.
-Choose wisely, e.g. if you live in Europe, but your audience is mostly come from USA, choose a location in the US. check also [Cloud Locations](https://cloud.google.com/about/locations) and see which products are available, e.g. I chose `us-east4`.
+  - If it's the first deployment, you will see a screen allowing you to choose the location where to host your app.
+Choose wisely, e.g. if you live in Europe, but your audience is reading your content mostly from USA, choose a location in the US. check also [Cloud Locations](https://cloud.google.com/about/locations) and see which products are available, e.g. I chose `us-east4`.
 You can also check the cost.
 But if you plan to host a small website with not many hits, the const will be free anyway.

 ## Various